 Rotogravure and Flexographic Printing

-(1) No owner or operator of a packaging rotogravure, publication rotogravure, flexographic or specialty printing facility, with the potential to emit greater than 90 mg/year (100 ton/year), employing ink containing solvent may operate, cause, allow or permit the operation of the press unless:
+(1) No owner or operator of a packaging rotogravure, publication rotogravure, flexographic or specialty printing facility, with the potential to emit before add on controls greater than 100 tons/year, employing ink containing solvent may operate, cause, allow or permit the operation of the press unless:

-(a) The volatile fraction of ink, as it is applied to the substrate contains 25.0 percent by volume or less or organic solvent and 75 percent by volume or more of water; or

-(b) The ink as it is applied to the substrate, less water, contains 60.0 percent by volume or more nonvolatile material; or
+(a) The volatile fraction of ink, as it is applied to the substrate contains 25.0 percent by volume or less of organic solvent and 75 percent by volume or more of water; (b) The ink as it is applied to the substrate, less water, contains 60.0 percent by volume or more nonvolatile material; or

 (c) The owner or operator installs and operates:

-(A) A carbon absorption system which reduces the volatile organic emissions from the capture system by at least 90.0 percent by weight;
+(A) A carbon absorption system which reduces the volatile organic emissions from the capture system by at least 90.0 percent by weight; or

 (B) An incineration system which oxidizes at least 90.0 percent of the nonmethane volatile organic compounds (VOC measured as total combustible carbon) to carbon dioxide and water; or

-(C) An alternative volatile organic compound emissions reduction system demonstrated to have at least a 90.0 percent reduction efficiency, measured across the control system, and has been approved by the Department.
+(C) An alternative volatile organic compound pollution control device demonstrated to have at least a 90.0 percent removal efficiency, measured across the air pollution control device, and has been approved by DEQ.

-(2) A capture system must be used in conjunction with the emission control systems in subsection (1)(c) of this rule.
-The design and operation of a capture system must be consistent with good engineering practice, and shall be required to provide for an overall reduction in volatile organic compound emissions of at least:
+(2) A capture system must be used in conjunction with the air pollution control devices in subsection (1)(c).
+The design and operation of a capture system must be consistent with good engineering practice, and must be required to provide for a control efficiency in volatile organic compound emissions of at least:

 (a) 75.0 percent where a publication rotogravure process is employed;